ursus-americanus/ursus-americanus/README.md

 ### Are you looking for phylogenetic analysis software that can incorporate continuous probabilities of species occurence?
 ![mallorn](./Docs/mallorn_logo_small.png)

-You should try out [`mallorn`](https://github.com/MegaPast2Future/mallorn), my R package for calculating phylogenetic diversity metrics I developed like expected evolutionary distinctiveness (expected ED):
+You should try out [`mallorn`](https://github.com/MegaPast2Future/mallorn), my R package for calculating phylogenetic diversity metrics I developed such as expected evolutionary distinctiveness (expected ED):

 ![expected ed](./Docs/Expected_ED.png)

 While it was designed for biological research, [`mallorn`](https://github.com/MegaPast2Future/mallorn) should technically work on any kind of hierarchical clustering dendrogram to probabilistically assign edge lengths to tips ...as long as the cophenetic distance between tips has real world meaning.
+Find more details in the [Supplement](https://www.pnas.org/content/pnas/suppl/2018/10/09/1804906115.DCSupplemental/pnas.1804906115.sapp.pdf) to [this paper](https://www.pnas.org/content/115/44/11262).

 -----------------------